OSTUSA/ndriven/README.md

 .nuget
 bin
 lib
-packages
 src
 ```

 The `bin` directory contains a packaged `Migrate.exe` executable for handling migrations via [FluentMigrator](https://github.com/schambers/fluentmigrator).

 The `lib` directory contains any depdendencies not handled by NuGet.
 It is packaged with the FluentMigrator.Runner.dll as it is a dependency of the Infrastructure.Migrations project, as well as the Test.Integration project.

-The `packages` directory is where NuGet puts it's business.

 src
 ---